 We have assumed that the dust is charged negatively in the range of 0.5-4 nm.
-However, the model relies heavily on charge neutrality, and thus, by including a positive dust component instead, we get similar average sizes, but with a slightly reduced number density.
-The average positive number density has a shape similar to the negative average number density distribution in Figure 11.
-This is due to the fact that when a positive dust component is included, the ion population is reduced in the model and the entire range of positive dust sizes will narrow the spectrum, while small negative dust will broaden the spectrum.
+However, the model relies heavily on charge neutrality; thus, by including a positive dust component instead, we get similar average sizes but with a slightly reduced number density.
+The average positive number density has a shape similar to the negative average number density distribution in Fig. 11.
+This is due to the fact that, when a positive dust component is included, the ion population is reduced in the model, and the entire range of positive dust sizes will narrow the spectrum, while small negative dust will broaden the spectrum.
 Large positive and negative particles influence the model in the same way for each size.
-It is mainly the decrease of the ion component when positive dust is included, that a reduced number density of positive particles is needed compared to a negative component.
-Therefore, we cannot say whether any dust present is positively or negatively charged or a combination of both.
-Only that, if the dust is positively charged, the number densities would be lower than estimated here.
-According to the Baumann et al. (2015) model, the dust appeared to be mostly positively charged below 80 km during the day and negative particles were found at higher altitudes with a higher number density at night.
-However, their results were during relatively quiet ionospheric conditions in September, as our observation is in January with apparent high amounts of particle precipitation.
-Therefore, we cannot conclude where and how much positive and/or negative dust might reside.
+It is mainly due to the decrease in the ion component when positive dust is included that a reduced number density of positive particles is needed compared to a negative component.
+Therefore, we cannot say whether any dust present is pos-